nicc777/py-animus/doc/sections/02-concepts/03-defining-desired-resource-state-in-a-manifest.md

 # Some output will now be created.
 Check that the directory exist:
 ls -lahrt /tmp/project-02-example

-# Run the delete action
+# Run the delete action (IMPORTANT: Assuming you are running from a virtual environment !!!)
-animus delete https://raw.githubusercontent.com/nicc777/py-animus/main/examples/projects/simple-01/project-02.yaml manage-my-example-dir default
+venv/bin/animus delete https://raw.githubusercontent.com/nicc777/py-animus/main/examples/projects/simple-01/project-02.yaml manage-my-example-dir default

 # Verify the directory and it's content is removed:
 ls -lahrt /tmp/project-02-example